FadedCantCode/Fabrica-RUNE/docs/roadmap.md

 either alone, but a cleaner, non-rate-limited cross-provider run is still the strongest remaining validation step.

+### Recorded result: 2026-06-17, `groq_qwen` (Qwen3-32B) vs `mistral` (Mistral Small), `research.rune`, 12 tasks

+Correlation between predicted risk and measured divergence: **0.999**.
+Measured divergence spread meaningfully across steps (0.802–0.853) without clustering, and the run completed with zero retries or rate-limit interference on either backend.

+This is the cleanest result so far: `groq_qwen` runs Alibaba's Qwen3-32B on Groq's infrastructure (reasoning_effort explicitly disabled to avoid the model's default
+<think>-block leaking into divergence measurement — see groq_backend.py and
+mistral_backend.py docstrings for why that matters), and `mistral` runs Mistral Small on Mistral AI's own infrastructure.
+Two different labs, two different cloud providers, no shared rate limit, no observed throttling.
+Unlike every other result recorded above, nothing in this run's execution casts doubt on whether the measured divergence reflects genuine model behavior rather than infrastructure noise.

+Combined with the two earlier results (0.719, same-provider stand-in; 0.99, cross-provider but rate-limited), this is now three independent positive signals across three different pairing types.
+That's the strongest evidence so far that the linter's structural heuristic has real predictive signal — though "strong evidence" is still not the same as "proven correct in general."
+Remaining honest limitations: all three runs used the same single genome (`research.rune`) and the same 12-task set; Stage 1's other unchecked items (testing `coder.rune`, testing with more tasks, replacing the Jaccard lexical-overlap proxy with embedding-based similarity) still apply before treating this as fully validated.

 ## Stage 2 — Spec maturity

 - [ ] Versioned schema (semver on the `.rune` format itself, not just the repo)